Case Study 01 // Component reviews UK service firm

 One engineer 20 minutes.

 A UK service firm ran component reviews twice a week.
-Every shipped item needed sign-off from a developer, test analyst, and business analyst — five hours of skilled time, every cycle.
-An AI Opportunity Roadmap engagement reshaped the loop: one engineer working with AI agents, twenty minutes, same review depth, findings written straight to the backlog.
+Every release needed sign-off from three skilled people: someone who knows the code, someone who tests it, and someone who writes the findings up as work for the team.
+Five hours of skilled time, every cycle.
+An AI Opportunity Roadmap engagement reshaped the loop: one engineer working with AI, twenty minutes, same review depth, findings written straight into the team’s work queue.

 Reduction · Time & Cost